jk-gan/my-website/posts/rust-str-string.md

 ![string slice in memory](/rust-str-string/string-slice.png)

-The `bar` don't have capacity in the stack because it’s just a reference to a portion of the `foo_bar`.
+The `bar` is just a reference to a portion of the `foo_bar`.

 You can read more about string slice [here](https://doc.rust-lang.org/book/ch04-03-slices.html).

 #### String literal
-Next, we have a **string literal**.
-The way we declare a **string literal** is the same as how we declare a string variable is other languages:
+Next, we have **string literal**.
+The way we declare a **string literal** is the same as how we declare a string variable in other languages:
 ```rust
 let foo = "foo";
 ```